 - Eduardo Schiehll, firstname.lastname@example.org

-The course covers both the theories and the practice of corporate social responsibility (CSR) in the modern organization, with a focus on external reporting (e.g. Sustainability Report) as well as on the necessary link between sustainability strategy and management control systems (or management accounting).
-Through various teaching materials and learning activities, you will be encouraged to apply the theoretical frameworks to business practice.
-This course, therefore, aims to offer you a holistic and comprehensive approach to study accounting for sustainability.
+The course covers both the key concepts and the practice of corporate sustainability in the modern organization, with a focus on external reporting (e.g. sustainability reporting) and performance assessment (e.g. ESG ratings).
+Through various teaching materials and learning activities, students will be encouraged to apply sustainability frameworks to business practice, and to critically evaluate the processes of reporting and accountability in organization's sustainable development.
+This course, therefore, aims to offer a holistic and comprehensive approach to study accounting for sustainability.
 Intensive participation on lectures is necessary in order to succeed the course.

 Standards (Link to GRI: